 The City of Moline has license and permit requirements to protect both the business operator and the consumer.
 However, not all business require a business license.
 Due to our multi-business license fee code structure, please contact customer service at 309.524.2070 or in person at 1630 8th Avenue to see if your business requires a business license.

 Moline Township Assessor: 309.764.3559620 18th Street, Moline, Illinois 61265

 South Moline Township Assessor: 309.736.08142515 53rd Street, Moline, IL 61265

 If the City plans to turn off your water for any reason, you should be notified in advance.
 Please call the Water Division at 309.524.2300 to report the problem.

 To cancel your water service, call the Accounts & Finance Department at 309.524.2070 to set up a service order for a final read.

 Submit a Request

+Residents may dispose of household appliances/ white goods free by calling 1.877.934.5378 to schedule a time for curbside pick-up.
 Residents are allowed four units per household per year.
 Appliances that are accepted for pickup include: stoves, refrigerators, washers, dryers, dishwashers, air conditioners, and dehumidifiers.

 Report graffiti by calling the police non-emergency number 309.797.0401.
 Staff is on duty 24 hours per day, 7 days a week to take the report.